cseanburns/electronic_resource_mgmt/lectures/09-markets-economics.md

 driving more citations to them.
-Thus, citation based metrics are comparable to a kind of capitalist economic system where, as the sociologist of science Robert Merton noted, [the richer get richer (in citations) and the poor get poorer][7].
+Thus, citation based metrics are comparable to a kind of capitalist economic system where, as the sociologist of science Robert Merton noted, [the richer get richer (in citations) and the poor get poorer][matthew_effect].
 The issue then is that prestige, defined in this way, does not necessarily indicate quality---just use.

 The authors also discuss some of the issues with *Gold Open Access* and the idea that Gold OA may compound the cost problem.
 This is where authors pay